torbalansky/cf-python/README.md

 ### Define Recipe Class

-Define a class Recipe, with the following data attributes:
+Define a class called `Recipe`, which represents recipes with attributes like name, ingredients, cooking time, and difficulty.

 ```python
 # Define a class - recipe